mindactuate/youtubeontop-v1/README.md

 **I want to thank all the great creators out there.**

-**I am a dwarf standing on the shoulders of giants.**
+*I am a dwarf standing on the shoulders of giants.*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk1ODg5OTM4Nl19
+eyJoaXN0b3J5IjpbMjM4Njg0NTk3XX0=
 -->